danielfarrell/bootstrap-combobox/README.md

  `bsVersion`: Version of bootstrap being used.
 This is used by the default `template` function to generate markup correctly.
 Defaults to '3'.
 Set to '2' for compatibility with Bootstrap 2

+## Dependencies
+Uses the latest 1.X version of jQuery and the latest 2.X or 3.X of bootstrap.

 ## Live Example

 ### Bootstrap 2.0 Version